drhlxiao/g4cad/README.md

 ## Contact
 * If you found issues, please create an github issue on this repo
 * If you want to contribute code, please create a pull request
-*  send an email to  dr.hualinxiao at gmail.com if you have anything else
+*  send an email to  dr.hualinxiao@gmail.com if you have anything else

 ## Extended services
 Extended services related to this tool can be provided by SE2S.